BogdanCln/ChessAR/README.md

 # ChessAR
  ## What this project is about
- #### Chess Ar is an augmented reality game implemented using Unity.
+ #### ChessAR is an augmented reality game implemented using Unity.
 It allows Android users to play chess against a chess engine.
  ## Diagrams
  ![alt text](Diagrame/Diagrama-full.png)
  ## Permission